-Before you can start separating stuff into Saving and Selling piles, you need to know how much space you’ll have in the new place.
+Before you can start separating stuff into saving and selling piles, you need to know how much space you’ll have in the new place.
 Compromise so that you have equal space between the two of your for your items, and be prepared for when you make mutual purchases.

 Measure your large items so that you can better plan for what will or will not fit in the new place.
 This will also help in making informed decisions when purchasing new stuff.

-Make the moving day ritual fair on both of you.
+Make the moving day ritual fair for both of you.
 One of you gets the movers; the other gets the boxes and packing material.
 Together, you can prepare for this day, which can easily become very stressful.

 The most important thing to remember in taking this big life step is that you’re doing it together.
 Even if one spouse is moving into the other’s place, support them fully, and make it a combined effort in packing, sorting, and consolidating.
-It will strengthen you as a team and as a couple.
+It will strengthen you as a team and as a couple!

 We pick up.
 We store.
 We deliver.